 For instance, Sony PlayStation 5 gaming device was available for pre-selling.
 That is why those who wished to own a brand new PlayStation had the chance to be the first to buy it quickly before its official accessibility on the market.
 As for Sony, they got a considerable sum of money without having to launch the product immediately.

 A real-life example of a retailer successfully implementing PreOrder as a sales tactic has been BestBuy.
 When Apple released the iPhone X in 2017, Best Buy offered preorders on the device, allowing customers to secure their purchase ahead of time.
 This strategy not only helped Best Buy to gauge demand and manage inventory levels, but it also created excitement and anticipation for the new product.
 As a result, Best Buy saw a significant increase in sales during the pre-order period

 Backorder vs preorder: How different are they?

 The bottom line is that both backorder and pre-order are crucial to your strategy associated with warehouse inventory management.
-And for those who are wondering how to execute them the most efficiently, we have a good piece of news worth celebrating.
+Having a point of sale (POS) software that offers both backorder and preorder options can be highly beneficial for businesses.
+It allows them to fulfill customer demand for out-of-stock or upcoming products while effectively managing inventory levels.
 You can count on ConnectPOS to create both types of orders with ease.